WGU Teachers College Code of Ethics, Professional Behaviors, and Dispositions

 I. Professional Disposition Standards

-In keeping with the WGU Teachers College vision and mission, students and graduates of WGU’s teacher education programs are expected to demonstrate the professional dispositions and ethical behaviors required in the field of teacher education.
+Students and graduates of WGU’s teacher education programs are expected to demonstrate the professional dispositions and ethical behaviors required in the field of teacher education.
 Significant and unresolved concerns could result in a student being denied program admission, denied participation in demonstration teaching or field experiences, or denied continuance in their teachers college program.

 Students are expected to demonstrate the following professional dispositions appropriate to the field of teacher education: